 Who should use a credit builder loan?

 A credit builder loan is a great way to improve your credit score.
+If you find that past financial behavior has left you with a score you don't want, you can make progress.
 With a good credit score, you have the opportunity to secure attractive financing for a variety of loans.

 Who shouldn’t use a credit builder loan?